Yagoona

 Educational attainment in Yagoona aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 23.3%, significantly lower than Greater Sydney's average of 38.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 17.2%, followed by postgraduate qualifications (5.0%) and graduate diplomas (1.1%).
-Trade and technical skills are prominent, with 27.5% of residents aged 15+ holding vocational credentials – advanced diplomas (10.5%) and certificates (17.0%).
+Bachelor degrees are the most common at 17.2%, followed by postgraduate qualifications (5.0%) and graduate diplomas (1.1%).
+Vocational credentials are prevalent, with 27.5% of residents aged 15+ holding them, including advanced diplomas (10.5%) and certificates (17.0%).
+Educational participation is high at 34.3%, with 11.5% in primary education, 9.5% in secondary education, and 6.4% pursuing tertiary education.

-Educational participation is high, with 34.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 34.3% of residents currently enrolled in formal education.
 This includes 11.5% in primary education, 9.5% in secondary education, and 6.4% pursuing tertiary education.

 Frequently Asked Questions - Education